-If an earthquake, hurricane, winter storm or other disaster strikes your community, you might not have access to food, water and electricity for days, or even weeks.
+If a hurricane strikes your community, you might not have access to food, water or electricity for days, or even weeks.
 By taking some time now to store emergency food and water supplies, you can provide for your entire family.

 Preparing a Supply of Clean Water

 Having an ample supply of clean water is a top priority in an emergency.
 A normal active person needs to drink at least two quarts (half a gallon) of water each day.
 Children, nursing mothers and ill people will need even more.
 You will also need water for food preparation and hygiene.

 Store a total of at least one gallon per person, per day.
 You should store at least a two-week supply of water for each member of your family.
 If supplies run low, never ration water.
 Drink the amount you need today, and try to find more for tomorrow.
 You can minimize the amount of water your body needs by reducing activity and staying cool.

 How to Store Water

 Store your water in thoroughly washed plastic, glass, fiberglass or enamel-lined metal containers.
 Never use a container that has held toxic substances.
 It is recommended to purchase food-grade plastic water storage containers.
 If you decide to re-use storage containers, choose two-liter plastic soft drink bottles- not plastic jugs that have had milk or fruit juice in them.
 Seal water containers tightly, label them and store in a cool, dark place.
 Change the water every six months.

 Three Ways to Purify Water